-International politics of East Asia
+International Politics of East Asia

-- Course Code:
+- Module Code:

-This course is designed to provide students with a theoretically rigorous and comparative introduction to key issues in the contemporary international politics of East Asia.
+This module is designed to provide students with a theoretically rigorous and comparative introduction to key issues in the contemporary international politics of East Asia.
 East Asia is defined as the states of the Northeast Asia (in particular, China, Korea, Japan and Taiwan), with two main external actors, the United States and Soviet Union/Russia who played a key role influencing the region’s international relations.
 Asia presents fascinating case studies in the study of international relations by bringing together three of the world’s largest economies (US, Japan, China), three of the UN Security Council’s permanent members (US, Russia, China) and the divided nations (China/Taiwan and Korea).

-Objectives and learning outcomes of the course
+Objectives and learning outcomes of the module

 - can understand the major forces in the international relations of Asia from C19th to the present.

 - can analyse the points of conflict and cooperation in the region and the key outside actors.

 - can critically evaluate the past, current and future challenges in the region.